top of page

 Vibrant neural connections representing cognitive function enhancement

 Many individuals with attention-deficit hyperactivity disorder (ADHD) face challenges related to executive function, commonly known as executive dysfunction.
-Executive functioning encompasses cognitive skills that enable us to plan, organize, manage time, and take action steps to achieve our goals.
+Enhancing executive function abilities encompasses cognitive skills that enable us to plan, organize, manage time, and take action steps to achieve our goals.
 These functions are primarily regulated by the prefrontal cortex, and individuals with ADHD often experience executive dysfunction due to the neurobiological effects of the condition on this brain region.

 While executive dysfunction can be discouraging, there are steps you can take to enhance your executive functions and mitigate the impact of ADHD.
 In this second part of our series on Exploring Executive Function in Depth, we will delve into methods to improve functioning in the areas discussed previously.